 - Google Search Console: What are the applications, and what purpose does it serve?

-- Understand main SEO focus areas when migrating your website to a new platform, and how they interact with each other.
+- Understand the main SEO focus areas when migrating your website to a new platform and how they interact with each other

 - Be able to identify keywords to rank higher in Google.
 There are more than 40 000 Google searches per second.
 Ranking on the first pages means more opportunities for clicks, leads, and conversions.

 - Technical SEO—a set of rules and best practices made by the SEO community, aiming to improve website crawlability and indexability.
 Simply put, it makes sure that search engines can fully access the website, identify the most important content on the page, and skip content that shouldn’t appear in Google or other search engines.